Ogilvie Professor of Human Geography

-The Ogilvie Professor of Human Geography is the name for the occupant of the Ogilvie Chair of Geography at the University of Edinburgh.
+The Ogilvie Professor of Human Geography is the title of the occupant of the Ogilvie Chair of Geography at the University of Edinburgh.
 It is named in honour of Alan Grant Ogilvie FRSE (1887–1954), the first professor (1931) of their Department of Geography and an important figure in the early years of the Department of Geography at Edinburgh, who had died in office.